-As a direct result of the many public court cases, Costco dropped Roundup and other glyphosate-based herbicides in January 2019.
+As a direct result of the many public court cases, Costco and other retailers dropped Roundup and other glyphosate-based herbicides.
 Because of the harmful effects of glyphosate, the EPA has been planning to restrict weed-resistance herbicides.
 Even certain school districts in the U.S. have introduced plans to use alternative products and even ban the ingredient from being used on school grounds.

 Many lawsuits in recent years have come from consumers who claim that exposure to Roundup caused their cancers.
 Roundup has been linked to increased risk of bladder cancer, non-Hodgkin Lymphoma, prostate, and kidney cancer, and has been found to induce breast cancer cell growth.
 Glyphosate exposure has also been tied to cancer in dogs.

 Although Roundup may be OK around vegetables, you may want to stay away from it altogether.

 This article, originally published on Jan.
 15, 2021, has been updated.